Barcelona – quick travel guide

 Neighborhoods, walking areas, public squares:

 • La Rambla – busiest and most touristy walking street.
-Full of people and things.
+Full of people, shops, street vendors, street performers.
 Busy at day and night.
 During holidays, cultural events and parades are also held here.
 WATCH OUT FOR PICKPOCKETS.
 A common route would be to walk from Placa de Catalunya all the way down to Placa Reial.

 • Placa Reial – most touristy square with beautiful buildings and trees, open-air restaurants and bars all around.
 Very busy at all hours.
 At night is a common meeting place for youngsters before heading off to a party elsewhere.